Welcome to Nicola Bergh's homepage. I am a Specialist Scientist and Curator of Asteraceae (and other groups).

 AFFILIATIONS AND ACTIVITIES:

-Foundational Biodiversity Research & Services, The Compton Herbarium, SANBI Kirstenbosch (2006 - present)
+Research Associate, The Compton Herbarium, SANBI Kirstenbosch (employed 2006 - 2023)

-President, Southern African Society for Systematic Biology (SASSB) - see link below
+Council Member, Southern African Society for Systematic Biology (SASSB) - see link below

 Editor, International Journal of Plant Sciences (since 2019).